75th Ranger Regiment: Operation Iraqi Freedom

 In November 2006, a new secret directive sanctioned by President Bush allowed U.S. forces in Iraq to kill or capture Iranian nationals if they were targeting coalition forces.
 The directive reflected Hezbollah's success in the 2006 Lebanon War and Iran's defiance on its nuclear issue; the new mission was known by its acronym CII (Counter Iranian Influence).
 The CII missions were given to Task Force 17, a new command based around the headquarters of an Army Special Forces group.
 To support TF 17, Rangers from B Company 2/75th flew into Sadr City to hunt a Shia Special Groups leader, leading to a fierce street battle; the Rangers conducted a fighting withdrawal that was likened to "Mogadishu Mile."
 More than 45 insurgents were killed with no Ranger losses; when the Iraqi government was made aware of the operation, permission to conduct operations in Sadr City was immediately withdrawn, limiting the Task Force's targeting.

 In June 2008, Rangers eliminated perhaps their highest-profile target yet: Abu Khalaf, deputy leader of al Qaeda in Iraq.
 A reinforced platoon of Rangers assaulted the target house, codenamed Objective Crescent Lake.
 As the Ranger assault element placed their explosive breaching charges, two sentries on the roof of the house armed with AK-47 assault rifles approached them, who were then killed by an attached 4-man sniper team from the Ranger battalion's sniper platoon.
 The assault element breached the house and methodically cleared each room; in one room, Rangers arrested a man and a woman.
 When the man reached under his clothing, the Rangers shot him, then the woman as she leapt on his body.
 The man was found to be wearing a suicide-bomb vest filled with ball bearings.
-Meawhile, Khalaf ran to the road with a pistol and was shot dead by the Ranger snipers.
+Meanwhile, Khalaf ran to the road with a pistol and was shot dead by the Ranger snipers.
 The Rangers also discovered a plan for a chemical weapon attack on a coalition base.

 By this time, the Rangers had sent an additional platoon to Iraq to help conduct a day-night raiding cycle, and conducted up to 100 missions in one three-month deployment.

 After January 2009, the new Status of Forces Agreement (SOFA) required JSOC and Ranger operations to seek Iraqi judicial permission for each mission.

-On the night of 18 April 2010, ISOF troops, supported by U.S. troops, raided a terrorist safe house near Tikrit in Iraq, the ISOF killed Abu Ayyub al-Masri and Abu Omar al-Baghdadi, the two leaders of ISI; 16 others were also arrested.
+On the night of April 18, 2010, ISOF troops, supported by U.S. troops, raided a terrorist safe house near Tikrit in Iraq, the ISOF killed Abu Ayyub al-Masri and Abu Omar al-Baghdadi, the two leaders of ISI; 16 others were also arrested.
 A US UH-60 Blackhawk helicopter supporting the mission crashed, killing a Ranger NCO from 3/75th and wounding the aircrew.